michaeltangfong/code-test-weston-library/README.md

 ```

 ### Reset class properties
-MIRN class can be reset by invoking reset function, it will then reprocess all properties.
+MIRN class can be reset by invoking reset function, it will then reprocess all property values.

 ```javascript
 mirn.reset('5248000467');